cho45/Chemrtron/README.md

 `pushIndex` add specified index to current context index.

-You does not return any value from a promise returned from `index()`.
+You do not return any value from a promise returned from `index()`.
 Chemr will generate index string from current context index.

 ### `fetchDocument(url, opts: Object) : Promise<HTMLDocument>`